Randanevo1/rpgm-tl-updater/README.md

 # rpgm-tl-tools
-tools related to translating rpg maker games started this to hopefully help in the translating of rpg maker games
+tools related to translating rpg maker games

+started this to hopefully help in the translation of rpg maker games

 # Comparer
 Takes two rpgm mv data directories and compares them to find strings that have been changed